 Samantha joined Watsi on January 9th, 2016.
-Five years ago, Samantha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Samantha's most recent donation supported Jocelyn, a 39-year-old bookkeeper and mother of four from Philippines, to fund surgery to remove her gallbladder so she can live pain-free.
+Six years ago, Samantha joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Samantha's most recent donation supported Srey Pov, a 46-year-old garment worker and single mother of two from Cambodia, to fund eye surgery.

 Jocelyn is a loving mother of four from Philippines.
 She works as a bookkeeper, and her husband works as a part-time sidecar driver while also looking after their children.
 Despite their hard work, their combined income is just enough for the family's daily needs.
 Three years ago, Jocelyn began to experience troubling symptoms, including episodes of epigastric pain.
 Worried about their finances, she chose to defer her checkup.
 Unfortunately, the symptoms worsened as she began to experience difficulty of breathing, and persistent vomiting.
 She was brought to the nearest hospital to be given emergency care.
 The doctor told her to have an abdominal ultrasound.
 The test showed that she was suffering from gallstones, which can no longer be treated with medicines.
 Jocelyn has been advised to undergo a cholecystectomy, the surgical removal of the gallbladder.
 If left untreated, her symptoms will continue to worsen and put him at risk for further health complications in the future.
 After seeking treatment through our medical partner, World Surgical Foundation Philippines (WSFP), Jocelyn is scheduled to undergo a cholecystectomy on February 17th.
 A portion of the cost of the procedure is being supported by the Philippine Health Insurance Corporation, and WSFP is raising the remaining $1,128 to cover the cost of Jocelyn's surgery and care.
 Jocelyn shared, "I'd like to thank WATSI and World Surgical Foundation Philippines for sponsoring my surgery.
 May you continue helping people who are financially incapable of paying for their surgeries.
 You are an answered prayer!"